Yes, You Can Add Bluetooth to Your Old Car — Here Is How

 Look for aftermarket audio units

-Luckily, a majority of these devices include easy-to-follow instructions, but you could also get an expert to make the installations.
+Luckily, most of these devices include easy-to-follow instructions, but you could also get an expert to make the installations.
 Aftermarket products function like original parts.
-However, you have to watch out for the price ranges because you will find different products on the market.
-Besides, you have to get an audio unit whose color and design matches your car’s stock setup.
+However, you must watch out for the price ranges because you will find different products on the market.
+Besides, you must get an audio unit whose color and design matches your car’s stock setup.

 Get a Bluetooth car kit